Wanderer, Irlandfreund, kommst Du nach Freudenstadt...

 Friday evening: The United Kingdom in the aftermath of Brexit.

-Session 1:
+Session 1: |

-Brexit and Northern Ireland:
+Brexit and Northern

-Session 2:
+Session 2: |

-Post-Brexit political developments in the United Kingdom:
+Post-Brexit political developments in the United Kingdom: contributions from Wales, Scotland and England. |

 On Saturday there will be three sessions dealing with Europe and its Regions:

-Sessions 3 and 4:
+Sessions 3 and 4: |

-EU stimulus for economic, environmental and social recovery? with a range of speakers from Germany, Italy and others:
+a range of speakers from Germany, Italy and others: |

-Session 5:
+Session 5: |

-Perspectives from Hungary, Denmark, Germany, Austria, Ireland and other countries
+Roundtable from Europe – regional, political and social developments Perspectives from Hungary, Denmark, Germany, Austria, Ireland and other countries |

 Speakers include: Franziska Brantner (MdB and former MEP), Claire Hanna (MP for Belfast South at Westminster since 2019), Jacob Lund (former Member Danish Parliament & Council of Europe), Christopher Harvie (former Member of the Scottish Parliament & Historian) John Clifford (former Honorary Consul of Austria in Scotland), Moritz Neujeffski (Wissenschaftszentrum Berlin), Frank Conlan (Centre for Irish Studies, NUI Galway), John Osmond (writer, Director ret., Institute of Welsh Affairs), Andrea Capussela (author; former head of the economics unit of Kosovo's international supervisor), Richard Wyn Jones (Director Wales Governance Centre, Cardiff University), Andras Vag (Civil Activist, Budapest), Patrik Buchmueller (Economist, Banking Expert, Germany), Anett Ludwig (Sustainability & Energy Sector Expert, Germany), Anthony Salomone (Political scientist and analyst, Edinburgh)